Tall and extended tree branches growing within 4 feet of primary lines.

 - Natural gas hazards.
 If you smell natural gas or suspect a leak, leave the area immediately and call 9-1-1.

-Do not use the app to report outages:
+Do not use Report It to report outages:

-Do not use the app to report vegetation concerns if they are not related to electrical lines:
+Do not use Report It to report vegetation issues if they're unrelated to electrical lines:

 - For vegetation concerns, please contact PG&E's vegetation management team at 1-800-564-5080 or treesafety@pge.com.